Director: Ashley Neyer

-UAB Faculty-Led Programs are UAB courses that are developed and taught by UAB faculty and have a field trip that takes place far from campus, usually outside of the United States.
-The field trips are typically about 1 to 2 weeks in duration and the entire class, faculty leader and students, travel together.
+UAB Faculty-Led Programs are UAB courses that are developed and taught by UAB faculty and have a travel component, usually outside of the United States.
+The programs are typically about 1 to 2 weeks in duration and the entire class, faculty leader and students, travel together.
 Students earn direct UAB course credit.
 For UAB Faculty-Led Programs, the instructor will assign the final grade as is normally done for any UAB class taught on campus.
 (See the Grading Policies and Practices section of the UAB Catalog of Undergraduate Programs).
 UAB Faculty-Led Programs are designated with SA following the course title.

 Changes of Grades